 Hailing from the Pushtun cuisine, which is heavily dominated by the use of different meat and dairy products due to low vegetation in the region.
-Chopan kabob can be considered as their specialty, and how they have mastered the art of roasting lamb.
-With the use of some simple ingredients with salt, ginger, garlic, and yogurt; complementing the gamy, and nutty flavors of the lamb that is laced with fat, giving you a burst of flavor as you bite into the meat.
+Chopan kabob can be considered their speciality, and they have mastered the art of roasting lamb.
+The use of some simple chopan kabob ingredients with salt, ginger, garlic, and yoghurt complement the gamey and nutty flavours of the lamb that is laced with fat, giving you a burst of flavour as you bite into the meat.

-Unlike other kebab recipes, rather than heavy use of grounded spices, we use the juices of onion.
-Marinating the meat in the onion juices would not just add to the flavor but also it would give the lamb a little bit of color and also help it tenderize it as the enzymes present in the onion and yogurt would help in breaking down the protein and giving you a more juicy and tender bbq.
-Additionally, you eliminate assing in the pulp that would most likely burn during the roasting process giving a biter an unpleasant flavor.
+Unlike other kebab recipes, we use the juices of onion rather than the heavy use of grounded spices.
+Marinating the meat in the onion juices would not just add to the flavour but also would give the lamb chopan kabob a little bit of colour and also help it tenderize it as the enzymes present in the onion and yoghurt would help in breaking down the protein and give you a more juicy and tender bbq.
+Additionally, you eliminate adding in the pulp that would most likely burn during the roasting process, giving a biter an unpleasant flavour.

-Another key ingredient when making any kebab is selecting the right part of the meat is what makes these chopan kabob special.
-The Younger the Lamber is, the more tender the meat would be, but most of the time it would be difficult to know the animal if you buy your meat from the supermarket unless you buy it from a butcher shop.
+Selecting the right part of the meat is what makes these chopan kabob special.
+The Younger the Lamb is, the more tender the meat would be, but most of the time, it would be difficult to know the animal if you buy your meat from the supermarket unless you buy it from a butcher shop.

-So for BBQ or Slow roasting, the best cut would be Shoulder, Loin, and Belly.
-For Chopan Kabab I love to make it with Lamb Shoulder and Shoulder chops slowly and at low heat.
-They may not be moist but they’re not tough and have a good meaty flavor that you are looking for in your kebabs/kababs.
-It’s better to Slow Roast it until it reaches an internal temperature of 180°F/82°C. Though it would be time-consuming the result would be worth it.
-To reduce the cooking time make sure to cut meat into small pieces.
+So, the best cut for BBQ or slow roasting would be shoulder, load, and belly.
+For Chopan Kabab, I love to make it with Lamb Shoulder and Shoulder chops slowly and at low heat.
+They may not be moist, but they’re not tough and have the good meaty flavour you want in your kababs.
+It’s better to roast it slowly until it reaches an internal temperature of 180°F/82°C. Though it would be time-consuming, the result would be worth it.
+To reduce cooking time, cut meat into small pieces.
 You can also use the same recipe for making chicken chopan, but the cooking time will be less.

-3 kg Lamb Shoulder and Ribs with bone and fat, cunt into 2-inch
+3 Kg Lamb Shoulder and Ribs with bone and fat, cut into 2-inch

 1 large Red Onion, 2-inch cubes

-- In a Juicer add in red onion, so the juice is separated from the grounded pulp.
+- In a juicer, add red onion so the juice is separated from the ground pulp.
 Alternatively, you can blend the onion in a blender.
 Place a strainer over a large bowl.
 Drape either cheesecloth or a thin dish towel over the bowl.
 Pour the blended onion into the cheesecloth.
-The juice will drain and be collected in the bowl below and the onion pulp will be caught in the cheesecloth.
+The juice will drain and be collected in the bowl below, and the onion pulp will be caught in the cheesecloth.
 Save the juice that will be used for marination.

-- Marinade: Take a bowl and add in yogurt and whisk it smooth, making sure no lumps are left.
-Then add in the onion juice, salt, white pepper, garlic, and ginger paste in yogurt and mix it well till everything is combined.
+- Marinade: Take a bowl, add yoghurt, and whisk it smooth, ensuring no lumps are left.
+Then mix the onion juice, salt, white pepper, garlic, and ginger paste in yoghurt well until everything is combined.

-- Add in your meat and the yogurt marinade in an airtight container and mix the lamb meat well so that the marinade is completely covering the meat.
-Can store it in the fridge for at least 4 hrs up to 24 hrs so the marinade can penetrate the meat adding in the flavor and making the meat tender when cooked.
+- Place your meat and the yoghurt marinade in an airtight container, and mix the lamb well to ensure the marinade completely covers the meat.
+You can store it in the fridge for at least 4 hours, up to 24 hours, allowing the marinade to penetrate the meat, enhancing the flavour, and tenderizing it for cooking.

-- Before starting to cook, thread meat onto skewers.
-Make sure the skewers are compact and let them rest at room temperature for an hour before cooking.
+- Before you begin cooking, thread the meat onto skewers.
+Ensure the skewers are compact, and let them rest at room temperature for an hour before cooking.

-- Charcoal BBQ: assemble all the charcoals in one side of your BBQ grill and Light the charcoal and once all charcoal is lit and covered with gray ash, and the heat radiating from it cools down a bit and spreads the coals a bit but do not spread all over the surface (We will be cooking it over indirect heat).
-Set the cooking grate in place, cover the grill, and allow it to preheat for 10 minutes.
+- Charcoal BBQ: Arrange all the charcoals on one side of your BBQ grill and light them.
+Once all the charcoal is lit and covered with grey ash, and the heat radiating from it cools down a bit, spread the coals slightly, but do not cover the entire surface (we will be cooking over indirect heat).
+Place the cooking grate in position, cover the grill, and allow it to preheat for 10 minutes.
 Oil the grilling grate.

-- Grill skewers on open BBQ, over on top of the grill surface with less heat as we will be cooking it over indirect heat.
-This will increase the cooking time but yield a more tender and flavorful kebab, as over low heat the fat will melt which will give it the flavor plus the bones as well.
+- Grill the skewers on the open BBQ, on top of the grill surface with less heat, as we will be cooking them over indirect heat.
+This will extend the cooking time but result in a more tender and flavorful chopan kebab, as the low heat causes the fat to melt, enhancing the flavour.

-- Cook the skewers until browned on all sides, 10 to 12 minutes per side.
-Remove to a platter, let rest for 5 minutes, then serve immediately.
+- Cook the chopan kabobs until browned on all sides, approximately 10 to 12 minutes per side.
+Transfer to a platter, let them rest for 5 minutes, then serve immediately.